 Give Up the Ghost

 If you're all about leaning into the thematics of the season, this ghoulish look might be right up your alley.
-Play it up by adding themed nail stickers to a classic orange mani or show of your artistic side by hand-painting the ghostly crew yourself.
-Either way, your nails are sure to look super cute!
+Play it up by adding themed nail stickers to a classic orange mani or show off your artistic side by hand-painting the ghostly crew yourself.
+Either way, your nails are sure to look scarily fun.

-A checkered background and splash some orange on top—it's that easy.
-We're kidding, this nail design takes talent and a steady hand so you may want to bring it to a professional.
+Splash some orange on top of a boxed background—it's that easy.
+We're kidding: This nail design takes talent and a steady hand, so you may want to bring it to a professional.

 Sure, butterflies aren't typical autumn fare—they're usually more spring-appropriate—but still, hear us out.
 This classic orange butterfly design looks really cool in the appropriate color palette and it still works for the season.